dkarter/CCProcessing-Ruby/README.md

 CCProcessing
 ============

-CCProcessing is a demo app built by Dorian Karter for the Braintree Software Engineer interview process
+CCProcessing is a demo app built by Dorian Karter as a demonstration of my coding skills

 ## Dependencies
 This application uses the following gems: